Skip to main content

 Prerequisites

-Previous exposure to economics and some familiarity with statistics will be helpful.
-However, previous exposure to economics and statistics is not critical to understanding the material and learning from the course.
-Various resources will be made available throughout the course for students to learn or refresh on the most important topics.
+Previous exposure to economics and some familiarity with statistics will be helpful but not critical to understanding the material and learning from the course.
+Various resources will be available throughout the course for students to learn or refresh on the most important topics.

 Meet your instructors